phonedotcom/API-SDK-csharp/docs/SmsApi.md

             try
             {
-                // Show details of an individual SMS SmsFull result = apiInstance.GetAccountSms(accountId, smsId);
+                // This service shows the details of an individual SMS.
+                SmsFull result = apiInstance.GetAccountSms(accountId, smsId);
                 Debug.WriteLine(result);
             }